 A brief history of American football and the Super Bowl

-On 3 February 2019, Superbowl LIII (53) will be played in Atlanta, Georgia, between the New England Patriots and the Los Angeles Rams.
+On 7 February 2021, Super Bowl LV (55) is expected to be played.
 How much do you know about the history of American football and the Super Bowl, the most watched television event of the year in the United States?
 Here are some facts about the sport’s history, from the very first chaotic college matches, its deadly era in the early 1900s, to the reason the Super Bowl got its name…

 American football – also known as ‘gridiron football’, for the vertical painted yard lines that run across the rectangular pitch – originated in North American colleges in the late 19th century, evolving from the British sports of rugby and association football (soccer).